Covid 19 coronavirus: National MPs grill health chief Ashley Bloomfield

+Higher risk staff working at airports and ports will soon face weekly tests for Covid-19, Health Minister Chris Hipkins has revealed.

-National MPs are finally getting their chance this morning to grill director general of health Ashley Bloomfield on the Covid-19 response.
+National MPs are finally getting their chance this morning to grill director general of health Ashley Bloomfield and Hipkins on the Covid-19 response.

 When Parliament's dissolution was pushed out following the new election date of October 17, National's health spokesman Shane Reti asked for the select committee to reconvene so the party MPs had an opportunity to ask questions of Bloomfield.